AWS Cloud Practitioner — Lab 01 of 08

 Create Your S3 Bucket

-An S3 bucket is a container for your files.
-Bucket names must be globally unique across all of AWS.
+An S3 bucket is a container that holds your website files.
+The bucket name must be globally unique.

-2. Under Bucket name enter a unique name e.g. fredloomis-aws-lab-01
+3. Bucket name: enter a unique name e.g. my-cloudpracticelabs-site

 Enable Static Website Hosting